hyosung11/Launch-School/Courses/journal.md

 14:52 Continuing to dissect the study guide, but need to go to school now.

 20:31 Back from reffing and waiting for the 육게장 to warmup.

+09:45 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Study Guide for Test
+   * [ ] 3.
+Read *The Programmer's Brain* | Chapter 5: Reaching a deeper understanding of code
+   * [x] 4.
+Listen to the Huberman Lab Podcast Episode 34 | Understanding & Conquering Depression

+2. What will you do today?
+   * [x] 1.
+Algorithm Writing Clinic
+   * [ ] 2.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Study Guide for Test
+   * [ ] 3.
+SPOT Study Session
+   * [ ] 4.
+Listen to the Huberman Lab Podcast Episode 35 | Dr. Robert Sapolsky: Science of Stress, Testosterone & Free Will

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I referee a soccer game in the afternoon.

+10:28 I read all the recommended blog articles about the written assessment.

+11:03 Working on the glossary right now and getting ready to go to the gym to do soccer skills practice and heal my hamstring.